AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

  - [CURL](https://github.com/curl/curl)
  - [wxWidgets](https://github.com/wxWidgets/wxWidgets)
  (Only for the complete Antares Simulator solution with GUI)
- - Boost librairies : test process filesystem dll (Only for unit tests)
+ - Boost librairies : test process filesystem regex dll (Only for unit tests)

 This section describes the install procedures for the third-party Open source libraries used by ANTARES.
 The install procedure can be done